Greysouthen

-Greysouthen (/ˈɡreɪsuːn/ GRAY-soon) is a village and civil parish between the towns of Workington and Cockermouth, in Cumbria, North West England, historically part of Cumberland, near the Lake District National Park.
+Greysouthen (/ˈɡreɪsuːn/ GRAY-soon) is a village and civil parish between the towns of Workington and Cockermouth, in the Cumberland district of Cumbria, North West England.
+It lies a couple of miles outside the boundary of the Lake District National Park.
 The village has an historic association with coal mining.

 History

-John Marius Wilson's 1870 Imperial Gazetteer described Greysouthen as a settlement of 136 houses, an agricultural implement factory, a Quakers' chapel, a Wesleyan chapel and a flex mill.
-In 1901 Greysouthen civil parish had an area of 1,558 acres [CONVERT?]
+In 1870, Greysouthen was described as a settlement of 136 houses, with an agricultural implement factory, a Quakers' chapel, a Wesleyan chapel and a flax mill.
+In 1901 Greysouthen civil parish had an area of 1,558 acres.